Leyendas (franchise): La Venganza del Charro Negro (TBA)

+La Leyenda de Teodora (TBA)

 Franchise future

 While Black Charro has been rumored to be the last film in the franchise, director Alberto Rodríguez has stated the possibility of a new film, due to the amount of potential and "many more doors to explore", but would require the creation of new characters.

 Andrés Couturier, the voice of Don Andrés and manager at Ánima Estudios, said that he wouldn't be "surprised to see crossovers or spin-offs of Las Leyendas."
 Rodríguez stated that Black Charro would be his last film, as he has expressed interest in making new projects outside of the franchise.
 "I feel that my cycle is already finished in terms of [Legend Quest].
 I already want to do other things, but we are still involved in the development of other things that come for the Legend Quest," he said.

 On the Day of the Innocents, a "prank" teaser for a "live action" installment was released on December 28, 2020, which was said to be released in 2022.

-It emerged that a new installment, titled La leyenda de los Chaneques, is planned for development, based on the discovery of an artist's portfolio.